Windburn, Sunburn – what’s the difference?

 - Windburn is caused by prolonged exposure to cold, dry air

-Cold, dry air pulls moisture from exposed skin through a process called trans-epidermal water loss (TEWL).
-TEWL is the process of moisture evaporating from your skin.
+Cold, dry air increases the rate of moisture loss from your skin through a process called Trans-epidermal water loss (TEWL).
+TEWL is the natural process of moisture evaporation from your skin.

-Sunburn is caused by exposure to the sun’s UV rays.
-UV rays cause your skin to dry out and suffer from TEWL like windburn.
-However, UV rays also damage the DNA in your skin cells which accelorates the aging process and can also cause cancer.
+Sunburn is caused by exposure to the sun’s Ultra-Violet (UV) rays.
+Similar to windburn, UV rays also cause your skin to dry out from accelerated TEWL.
+UV rays also damage the DNA in your skin cells which accelerates the aging process and can also lead to cancer.

 Five Ways to Prevent Windburn

 The best way to treat wind burn is to prevent it.
 Once the damage is done, it cannot be un-done.
 Just like sunburn the damage accumulates over the years.

 And just like sunburn, there are all kinds of products to treat and prevent windburn.

 For most athletes, over exposure to the elements is common.
 We cannot control the environment and sometimes we are unprepared to deal with harsh conditions.

 Even under “normal” conditions our exposed skin is suffering from UV and the effects or TEWL.
 TEWL is a natural process and we are exposed to the sun almost daily.

 Clear or overcast skies allow the sun’s UV rays to damage our skin.
 Add cold, dry and windy conditions and our skin can really suffer.